-Review Gateway blocks · Cloudflare for Teams documentation
+Review Gateway blocks

 Blocked as the action taken.

-You can expand the record to identify more information about the event, including user identity if you have deployed the Cloudflare for Teams agent.
+You can expand the record to identify more information about the event, including user identity if you have deployed the Zero Trust agent .

 Review block reason